Folk Arts Center of New England leadership

 Board of Directors

-Jim Madigan (Vice President)
+Jim Madigan (President)

-Professionally, he retired from a long career in Information Technology in 2016 to enjoy time away from the computer - spending time dancing, hiking and traveling.
-When Covid-19 hit, Jim returned to the computer, and helped to spearhead FAC's turn to virtual programming using Zoom, and can still be found behind-the-scenes at most of the FAC virtual events!
-Jim has been a member of the FAC board since 2016, is currently the VP, while still serving on the FAC Technology Committee, Nominating Committee, and Balkan Music Night organizing committee.
+Professionally, Jim retired from a long career in Information Technology, hoping to enjoy time away from the computer - dancing, hiking, and traveling.
+When Covid-19 arrived, he returned to the computer to help spearhead FAC's pivot to virtual programming on Zoom, and can still be found behind-the-scenes at many FAC virtual events.

+Jim started folk dancing at Yale in 1974 and has remained active in folk dance communities ever since, including stints in Oregon and Washington DC, before arriving in Boston in 1988.
 Jim is married to a Yale Slavic Chorus alumna (Daphne), and has two sons (Elliot and Julian), who are alumni of FAC’s FolkDays at Pinewoods Camp.

 Carl Lazarus (Treasurer)